Distance Learning/Distance Education: Four Primary Concerns of Prospective Students

 3. The issue of being able to transfer your credit.

 Some people decide to go to school online for their first two years of college, with plans to transfer to a 4-year university to complete their degree.
 The problem is, some providers of online/distance education offer courses that may not be transferable to state-supported/public or other private colleges and universities.

 Most schools have policies governing transfer course work, and will only transfer certain course work completed at U.S. and foreign colleges and universities/institutions that meet/have obtained the proper academic accreditation standards.
 For this reason, if you know you want to be able to transfer your college credit to another institution once you complete your program of study, you need to find out about the transfer policies for your school, and for the school you want to attend in the future.

 4. The issue of financial aid to help pay for school-related expenses

 Many traditional schools with distance learning programs allow distance learning students to apply for the same types of financial aid as students attending traditional colleges and universities.
 External distance learning institutions, when they are accredited, are eligible to receive certain types of financial aid.
 Since there are so many different kinds of financial aid, and since schools may have different offerings in this area, when you request information about a particular school, always ask them to send you information about their arrangements for student financial aid.

-While there are many other questions you will need to find answers to (and I'll post other Hub Pages related to many of them), what I've presented here represents three of the most important considerations for those considering study through distance education.
+While there are many other questions you will need to find answers to (and I'll post other articles related to many of them), what I've presented here represents three of the most important considerations for those considering study through distance education.

 © 2012 Sallie B Middlebrook PhD